 The majority of staff are first aid trained.
 Staff training is recorded on the school's single central record and update training is scheduled prior to expiry.
 Only first aid trained staff may administer first aid to a child.
-The parent/carer should be notified via the yellow accident files or by telephone for more serious cases.
-Mrs Byford has named responsibility for maintaining school first aid boxes including the first aid travel bags which are taken on offsite visits.
-For more serious incidents see Incident reporting.
+The parent/carer should be notified via the yellow accident files or by telephone for more serious cases the member of staff responsible for maintaining the first aid boxes, including the first aid travel bags which are taken on offsite visits, is named on the current organisation chart.